Pl4gue/poll.io/README.md

-# Poll.io - A Fullstack Realtime Polling Application
+# poll.io - A Fullstack Realtime Polling Application
+poll.io is built on ReactJS on the Front-End and ExpressJS on the Back-End.

 ## Local Build Instructions
 Make sure you have either `yarn` or `npm` installed.
 (We recommend `yarn`)